precup/bimon/README.md

 - Space.
 It'll take about 13 GB per 1k commits in the range you want to cover.
 4.0 to 4.4 is about 260 GB.
 - This was made for Linux.
 If you want it on other platforms, PRs are welcome.
 - A reasonably recent version of git on your PATH
+- Python 3.9+ (maybe higher, I'm on 3.12, but I'm definitely using 3.9 features)

 ### Setup
 1) Check out a new copy of the `godotengine/godot` repo in a location outside the BiMon folder since they have separate git setups.
 This will be called your workspace folder.
 Using a dedicated clone of godot instead of reusing the one you do dev work on is strongly recommended.